Skip to main content

 Brad's Newsletter

 I've heard from many constituents concerned about the potential release of online blueprints that would allow individuals to use a 3D-printer to manufacture a firearm.
 While a court order has temporarily delayed the release, legislation is needed to ensure the threat of 3D printed guns does not become a reality for our communities.
+Last week, I partnered with three of my colleagues to introduce new legislation that would keep these plans off the internet.

 July 30, 2018